-On March 18, 2013, as part of the HEP Investments agreement, as a result of reaching certain funding thresholds, the Company was required to record an additional derivative liability of \$377,088 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.22, an expected volatility of 160.96% over the remaining 0.71 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .25%.
+On March 18, 2013, in connection with the HEP Investments agreement, as a result of reaching certain funding thresholds which entitled HEP Investments to additional shares of common stock, the Company was required to record an additional derivative liability of \$377,088 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.22, an expected volatility of 160.96% over the remaining 0.71 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .25%.

-On April 10, 2013, as part of the HEP Investments agreement, as a result of reaching certain funding thresholds, the Company was required to record an additional derivative liability of \$616,040 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.35, an expected volatility of 151.37% over the remaining 2.00 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .24%.
+On April 10, 2013, in connection with the HEP Investments agreement, as a result of reaching certain funding thresholds which entitled HEP Investments to additional shares of common stock, the Company was required to record an additional derivative liability of \$616,040 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.35, an expected volatility of 151.37% over the remaining 2.00 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .24%.

-On April 16, 2013, as part of the HEP Investments agreement, as a result of reaching certain funding thresholds, the Company was required to record an additional derivative liability of \$518,756 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.30, an expected volatility of 151.72% over the remaining 2.00 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .24%.
+On April 16, 2013, in connection with the HEP Investments agreement, as a result of reaching certain funding thresholds which entitled HEP Investments to additional shares of common stock, the Company was required to record an additional derivative liability of \$518,756 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.30, an expected volatility of 151.72% over the remaining 2.00 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .24%.

-On April 29, 2013, as part of the HEP Investments agreement, as a result of reaching certain funding thresholds, the Company was required to record an additional derivative liability of \$856,410 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.47, an expected volatility of 153.70% over the remaining 2.00 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .20%.
+On April 29, 2013, in connection with the HEP Investments agreement, as a result of reaching certain funding thresholds which entitled HEP Investments to additional shares of common stock, the Company was required to record an additional derivative liability of \$856,410 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.47, an expected volatility of 153.70% over the remaining 2.00 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .20%.

-On May 7, 2013, as part of the HEP Investments agreement, as a result of reaching certain funding thresholds, the Company was required to record an additional derivative liability of \$916,028 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.50 an expected volatility of 153.46% over the remaining 2.00 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .22%.
+On May 7, 2013, in connection with the HEP Investments agreement, as a result of reaching certain funding thresholds which entitled HEP Investments to additional shares of common stock, the Company was required to record an additional derivative liability of \$916,028 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.50 an expected volatility of 153.46% over the remaining 2.00 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .22%.